mobenabd/iga_pythonProject/README.md

 ## About
 Implementation of IsoGeometric Analysis (IGA) for elliptic scalar problems on arbitrary geometries in 1D and 2D.

-Refinement is restricted to h-refinement (node insertion).
+Refinement is restricted to h-refinement (knot insertion).

 Boundary conditions are restricted to homogeneous Dirichlet and applied by directly adapting the stiffness matrix and right-hand side vector.